Google's Pixel Buds A-Series earbuds are seriously impressive for $99 | CNN Underscored

 Google Assistant tricks aside, these buds are pretty no-frills in terms of features.
 You can tweak the Buds A slightly via the settings menu, with a bass boost option (which makes a noticeable difference) as well as a more subtle Adaptive Sound feature that adjusts the buds’ volume based on how noisy your surroundings are.
 You can’t customize the Buds A’s touch controls, though you can disable them entirely if you prefer to use your voice or phone.

-There’s no active noise cancellation (ANC) for blocking noise out, nor is there a transparency mode for letting external sound in when you need it.
+There’s no active noise cancellation (ANC) for blocking out noise, nor is there a transparency mode for letting external sound in when you need it.
 This is all to be expected on a pair of $99 earbuds, though you can find ANC on the $99 TCL MoveAudio S600, and a handy Ambient Noise mode on the often-discounted Galaxy Buds Plus.

 Whether you’re preparing to go back to the office or just need laser focus at home, the Google Pixel Buds A will get you some seriously good battery life for the price.
-When using Google’s buds on-and-off while walking our dog, riding the subway and hanging out at home, we were able to go upwards of three days before we even had to charge the case.
+When using Google’s buds on and off while walking our dog, riding the subway and hanging out at home, we were able to go upward of three days before we even had to charge the case.

 Bottom line